os2display/screen-bundle/README.md

 # OS2Display screen-bundle

 Bundle to add a screen frontend to the administration.

+## Description

+This bundle adds screen as a bundle to the administration.
+Furthermore, it adds a new pull strategy to the frontend, where a middleware is not needed.
+If this strategy is chosen the options to reload the screen from the adminstration are lost.

+By moving the screen into the adminstration the possibility of a preview of screens and channels in the administration has been added.

+There is also a possibility of making public channels/screens that have a public url.
+This url can be opened by multiple browsers and uses the pull strategi.

 ## Configuration

 Add the following to routing.yml:

 <pre>